PavanRangani/docs/docs/prd/contact-company/contact-requirements.md

 ##### Address

 - Contact has one `Work Address`.
-- User can change caption for predefined addresses. e.g Home Address > Malibu Home Address.
+- User can change caption for predefined addresses. e.g Work Address > Malibu Work Address.
+- When any contact has company address selected, system can't change its caption.
+It is pulled from the company.
 - For Freelancer or consultant type of contacts, contact may not have any company.
 So in that case system allows to input address instead of only selection.
   - If contact has company, the system will not allow to input address.
 User needs to always select an address from the company's address.
   - If the contact doesn’t have a company, then only the user can input the address.
 Though it's not mandatory to input.